tighten/mise/README.md

 I also wonder whether we could distribute Mise recipes as standalone configurations--almost like "here's your starter kit, a Mise config file".

-## Vision
+## Usage

-I imagine it'll look like this.
 Once Mise is installed globally with Composer, you'll install a new Laravel app:

 ### Usage